scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

-2. **Neuroscience time series classification.** The study of neural systems presents a wide variety of challenges in time series analysis, made more pressing by the growing volume of high-quality, heterogenous sensor data that cannot be effectively inspected visually.
+2. **Neuroscience time series classification.** The study of neural systems presents a wide variety of challenges in time series analysis, made more pressing by the growing volume of high-quality, heterogeneous sensor data that cannot be effectively inspected visually.
-Indeed, neuroscience experiments now produce vast amounts of time series data that can have very different structures, spatial resolution, and temporal resolution, depending on the recording technique.
+Indeed, neuroscience experiments now produce vast amounts of time series data that can have entirely different structures, spatial resolution, and temporal resolution, depending on the recording technique.
 Ultimately, we wish to connect complex recorded output to high-level cognition patterns: